Creating a Culture of Citizenship > Our Workplace Employee Learning and Development

 The GLP not only has helped us to bring new GMs on board faster and more effectively, but also has resulted in the creation of strong global networks of GLP alumni.
 GLP graduates routinely reach out and connect with their former classmates to share ideas, gain insights and explore new ideas.
 By including promising GM candidates in the GLP training, Abbott can make sure those candidates are well prepared to assume the responsibilities of the GM role when a suitable position becomes available.
 Additionally, the strong alumni connections enable deep trust and shared organizational understanding at some of the highest levels of management in our company.

 Building on the success of GLP and other programs targeting key talent, we continue to expand our learning and development programs deeper into our talent pipeline to accelerate the readiness of more junior managers.
 For instance, the recently launched Emerging Leader Program enrolls groups of 30-35 high-potential managers at the regional level in Latin America, Europe and Asia Pacific.
 Integrated into their personal assessments and growth plans, the Emerging Leader Program includes discussions of strategy, leadership and people management.
-In 2012, we plan to enroll four Emerging Leader cohorts in Latin America, six in Europe and four in Asia Pacific.
-We are also planning to launch the program in the United States and Canada.
+In 2012, 216 leaders in eight cohorts completed the Emerging Leader Program.
+Europe hosted three cohorts, Asia supported three cohorts, and the Americas ran two cohorts.